Welcome to the Archives

 The School Archives are located in a purpose-designed facility on the basement level of the state-of-the-art Lilley Centre.
 The Archives comprises a reading area for researchers and visitors, a work area and a secure facility for storing and preserving valuable material.

 Brisbane Grammar School is committed to retaining, preserving, and expanding the collection as it relates to the School.
-This will ensure the Archives remain a valuable and relevant resource for the school community and general public to access – Old Boys, their families, current and future generations of students and staff – as well as bone fide researchers.
+This will ensure the Archives remain a valuable and relevant resource for the school community and general public to access – Old Boys, their families, current and future generations of students and staff.

 Visiting the Archives